andreassolemkjaer/sws-client-java/docs/guide.md

 * Norway is changed to NORGE
 * Sverige is changed to SWEDEN

-Your client can fetch SendRegning's list of countries from the new resource [CountryList](docs/country-list.md)
+Your client can fetch SendRegning's list of countries from the new resource [Country list](country-list.md)

 If you use an invalid country, you will get a code 400 error.